Case Study 2:

 • Developing a capacity management framework to track designer time and project allocation

-• Proactively identifying and securing design projects and funding across the organization to minimize headcount loss
+• Proactively engaging in “biz dev” to identify projects and funding to minimize headcount loss

 Strategic Communication